rustic-rs/rustic_server/README.md

 # ⚠️ This project is in early development and not yet ready for production use

-We just merged a huge refactor to `axum` and are working on the next steps.

-There are a few things, we might still want to work on, namely:

-- check the ACL logic
-- improve the CLI
-- add more tests, especially integration tests with `restic` in CI
-- add more documentation

 For now, expect bugs, breaking changes, and a lot of refactoring.

-Please feel free to contribute to this project, we are happy to help you get started.
-Join our [Discord](https://discord.gg/WRUWENZnzQ) and ask for help.
+Please feel free to contribute to this project, we are happy to help you getting started.
+Join our [Discord](https://discord.gg/WRUWENZnzQ) to get in touch with us.

 ## About